 - Do not choose a topic that is covered by a case study in the course text (Gudorf and Huchingson). - If you submit the proposal, the interview with a religious figure and/or the case study as attachments on the submission page, they must be in the Microsoft Word format.
 Otherwise, they will be returned without credit.
-You may find it easier to copy and paste your submissions on the submission page. - The case study and commentary will be submitted through the Turnitin assignment box.
+You may find it easier to copy and paste your submissions on the submission page.
+This is the preferred form of submission.